 Anne Norman is a shakuhachi performer, improviser and composer, working in a diverse range of music creation.
 From traditional and contemporary Japanese, European and Australian art music, to cross-over world fusion, and free-form impro with musicians of various cultural heritages.
 Anne also collaborates with visual artists, dancers and actors, and has performed in Australia, Japan, America and Europe.

-Anne ‘sings’ the pure voice of the shakuhachi with the sense of freedom and sheer ecstasy of a gifted singer!
-Mareid Sullivan, celtic singer/song writer, film-maker, May 2011
+"Anne ‘sings’ the pure voice of the shakuhachi with the sense of freedom and sheer ecstasy of a gifted singer!"
+Mareid Sullivan, Alternate Music Press, May 2011

 "Performer extraordinaire Anne Norman captured the dry humour of her book ...
 In the spirit of the best European stage melodramas ... emotive tragedies... hilarious parodies.
-Filled to the brim, the Space Theatre echoed with laughter, ebullient melodies and reflective stillness.
-Daniela Kaleva Australian Stage Reviews, 29 Sept 2010
+Filled to the brim, the Space Theatre echoed with laughter, ebullient melodies and reflective stillness."
+Daniela Kaleva, Australian Stage Reviews, 29 Sept 2010

-Anne Norman is one of Australia's most adventurous artists.
+"Anne Norman is one of Australia's most adventurous artists."
 Therese Virtue, Director of the Boite World Music Cafe and presenter of Music Sans Frontiers, 3CR radio.
 2013.

-The shakuhachi of Anne Norman showed how moving and vocal this instrument can be in an emotionally mobile context.
+"The shakuhachi of Anne Norman showed how moving and vocal this instrument can be in an emotionally mobile context."
 Clive O'Connell, The Age, Melbourne 9 April 2005

 "Some of the most beautiful phrases were sheer, operatic colloratura, glowing with inner light, radiance and fluidity, but coming from a flute..."
 Melvyn Cann 2015, Adelaide.